 - Disclosures that constitute a sale of protected health information

-You have the right to see and receive a copy of information about you kept by University Health Partners under most circumstances.
+You have the right to see and receive a copy of information about you kept by Student Health Partners under most circumstances.

-You have the right to have University Health Partners amend its records of information about you.
-University Health Partners may refuse to amend information that is accurate, that was created by someone else, or is not disclosable to you.
+You have the right to have Student Health Partners amend its records of information about you.
+Student Health Partners may refuse to amend information that is accurate, that was created by someone else, or is not disclosable to you.

 Notification of Breach of Privacy of Protected Health Information.